morphik-org/morphik-mcp/README.md

 - Document management (listing, getting, deleting)
 - File system navigation and file ingestion from paths

+The server supports two transport modes:
+- **stdio** (default): Standard input/output for use with Claude Desktop and other MCP clients
+- **Streamable HTTPS**: HTTP/HTTPS endpoint for web-based integrations

 ## Prerequisites

 You need access to either: